depado/articles/pages/qor-admin-tips-and-tricks.md

 Frameworks like [Django](https://www.djangoproject.com/) give you an admin interface to manage your data.
-This is great because it allows you to display data in a web interface, modify them or execute one-shot actions on some records.
+This is great because it allows you to display data in a web interface, modify it or execute one-shot actions on some records.
 For example, it's rather easy to create a CSV export of one of your tables in the form a single button that any admin can click on, thus avoiding the usual SQL query to export data, if you know what I mean.